wymcg/matricks/02_plugins.md

 permalink: /plugins/
 ---

-This page describes how to get started writing plugins for Matricks in Rust, and will **assume basic knowledge of Rust**.
+This page describes the basic structure of Matricks plugins, and how to develop a simple plugin in Rust.

-Since Matricks is built on top of [Extism](https://extism.org), plugins can (in theory) be built in several different languages, including C, Zig, Go, Haskell, AssemblyScript, and JavaScript.
-Plugin development in languages other than Rust untested and not recommended.
+***If you're interested in examples of plugin development in other languages, check out the examples on the [GitHub](https://github.com/wymcg/matricks).***

 # Prerequisites
 # Installing Rust and the `wasm32-wasi` Target